Robert Beheathland: Possible roles and significance

 Early colonist: His presence in 1607 makes him one of the first permanent English settlers in North America.
 Social standing: "Gentleman" status suggests he belonged to a wealthier class and may have contributed financially or provided leadership in the settlement's early days.

 Trade potential: Some sources suggest he brought sheet copper to trade with Indigenous people.

 Interaction with John Smith, Christopher Newport, and Opechancanough

-In Jan 1608, after arrival of the First Supply, Capts.
-Smith and Christopher Newport took a group of about twenty men, one of them Robert Beheathland, and went to the village of Powhatan for a visit.
+In Jan 1608, after arrival of the First Supply, captains Smith and Christopher Newport took a group of about twenty men, one of them Robert Beheathland, and went to the village of Powhatan for a visit.
 Later in the year, on 29 December 1608, Capt.
 Smith undertook a journey up the Pamunkey River for another visit with Powhatan.
 Robert Beheathland traveled in the Discovery barge with Capt.
 Smith; other gentlemen, soldiers, and sailors followed in a pinnace.

-On the way back, they stopped at the house of King Opechancanough; Capt.
+On the way back, they stopped at the house of Mamanatowick, Opechancanough; Capt.
 Smith took with him a group of about fifteen, including Beheathland.
 When they were threatened with capture, Powell and Beheathland guarded the door while Capt.
 Smith seized the King by the long lock of his hair and held him hostage as they escaped.